PDF VIEWER COMPARISON

 Try Ncored on your slowest drawing →

 Ncored is the PDF viewer we built at Noir architects after years of fighting the same daily friction.
-We wanted four specific outcomes — not features, not settings, just four things that had to feel right.
+We wanted four specific outcomes, not features, not settings, just four things that had to feel right.

-Heavy drawings open in under a second
+Heavy drawings open fast

 Scrolling never freezes